tiloc/faiadashu/doc/sdc-capabilities.md

 ###### itemControl: prompt
 Reference:
 [questionnaire-item-control-prompt](http://hl7.org/fhir/R4/codesystem-questionnaire-item-control.html#questionnaire-item-control-prompt)
-Text is displayed immediately below the containing question item (typically as a guide for what to enter)
+Text is displayed immediately above the containing question item (typically as a guide for what to enter)

 ###### itemMedia
 An image to display as a visual accompaniment to the question being asked.
-> * Only inlined images are supported.
 > * Only small (< 200 kB) image formats are recommended.

 Reference: